spiveym/amex-offer-monitor/README.md

 5. Email support - If you want to receive email updates from amex-offer-monitor, you need an email account to send the mail from.
 I recommend a free/throwaway mail.com account, but you can use others.
 Update config.yml with your inbox address, and your sender's email, password, smtp\_port, and smtp\_server. (smtp settings configured for mail.com)

+6. Automation - the script is intended to be run once per day or so.
+You can do this with cron on linux or taskschd.msc on windows, so you just get a daily digest of your amex offer status.

 ## Configuration Options

 * notify\_new: Email will contain all new offers detected since the last time the script ran